GanniPiece/ht-lecture/pages/Lecture 05%3A Basic Compiling Process.md

 			  #define MAX(x, y) ((x)>(y)?(x):(y))
 			  #define TOUPPER(c) (('a'<(c) && (c) < 'z'?))
 			  ```
+			-
 			- ((633a56b9-8e2f-4b06-b521-738855b314d3))
 	- 條件式編譯：Conditional Compilation
 -
 - ## Practice
-	- practice 1: Can you write a macro that check if the input is an even?
+	- Practice 1: Can you write a macro that check if the input is an even?
 	  id:: 633a56b9-8e2f-4b06-b521-738855b314d3
 	-
 	-